Kiddinglife/geconet/README.md

 It is specifically designed for datagram-like meassage trasport in online games.
 However, it is generic and may supersede TCP and Reliable-UDP in other applications as well.

+## Core Features
+- **Secured connection pharse and encryption of messages**
+fast encrrption and compression of application messages.
+Secured connection based on key-exchange.
+key exchange methods (RAS & DH).
+encrption methods (DES_CBC, 3DES_CBC, ASE128,AES192).
+Hash methods (MD5, SHA-1).

+- **Lossless Compression of messages**
+Support compression methods (Haffman, lempel-Ziv(lz)...and more).

+- **Multiple levels of message reliability**
+reliable and order, reliable and out-of-order, unreliable and order, unliable and out-of-order

+- **Congestion avoidance**
+simlar but enhanced functionality as in TCP to avoid congestion with quicker slow-start-pharse

+- **Multiple Transfer Channels**
+Support for more than one logical transfer channels of application messages.

+- **Message-oriented**
+Preservation of apllication message boundaries.

+- **Multihoming for network redundancy**
+use of multiple IP addresses per connection to allow transmission
+of data chunks through different network paths with highest pmtu

+- **Fragmentation by PMTU**
+Detection of path MTU regularly and fragmentation of user data to fit best into the highest pmtu

+- **Error correction**
+Error-free, non-duplicated and non-corrupted data transfer

 ## Why use geconet instead of TCP or Reliable UDP？
 - **no head-of-line blocking**
 TCP imposes a strictly reliable and ording data transmittions.
 However, if a user data message